All Episodes

 I know.

-That's that's what gets me.
+That's what gets me.

 I never thought that I'd ever make it to the Apollo.